 At present, the award is only available for original, unpublished short stories submitted through the DWL annual short story contest.
-Details about the next edition of the short story contest will be available on the contests guidelines page in Spring 2017.
+Details about the 2018 edition of the short story contest are now available on the contests guidelines page.

 - Don’t forget to read the winning stories of DWL’s annual short story contest.